student-IH-labs-and-stuff/BCNDATA2022/Labs/databricks/Databricks_Interm.md

 ## steps

-1) ensure you have a running cluster - you will possibly have to recreate your cluster from yesterday if there is no active cluster.
-On the community edition clusters are deleted if unused for a period of time.
+1) ensure you have a running cluster - you will possibly have to recreate your cluster from yesterday if there is no active cluster or restart it.
+On the community edition clusters are terminated if unused for a period of time.

 ---------
 ### Part 1 - quite big data - for this challenge you should be in the Data Science and Engineering mode.